 Medical Malpractice Lawyer in Queens

-Residents of Queens and greater New York City who need medical care have a right to expect treatment that meets the standard of care established by the medical community.
+Residents of New York City who need medical care have a right to expect treatment that meets the standard of care established by the medical community.
 When a medical procedure results in serious injury to the patient, it is appropriate to determine whether substandard medical care caused the harm the patient has suffered.

 Medical malpractice occurs when a hospital, doctor, or other healthcare professional causes an injury to a patient through a negligent act or failure to act.
 Whether an act or omission arises to the level of malpractice is typically based on what another medical professional would have done in a similar situation.
 Negligence in a medical malpractice case might consist of one or more errors or omissions in diagnosis, treatment, aftercare, or health management.